Correspondences acting on constant cycle curves on K3 surfaces

 Notice that the only plane that can satisfy the property defining $T$ is the tangent space $T_{p}X$.
 This can be checked with a local computation.

 Recall that $X$ is a complete intersection of a quadric $A$ and a cubic $B$.
 For a general point $p$ of $X$, let $A_p=T_{p,X}\cap A$ and $B_p=T_{p,X}\cap B$ be respectively the quadric and the cubic plane curves cut out by the tangent space $T_{p,X}$ on $A$ and $B$.
 By definition they are both singular at $p$ and for a general choice of $p$ both the quadric and the cubic are nodal.
 In other words, $p$ has multiplicity $2$ on both the quadric and the surface.
 All together there are exactly two further points $q,r$ in the intersection between the cubic and the quadric.
 They will be distinct for a general choice of $p$.
-This proves that $T_pX \cdot X=4p+q+r$ and so the fibre of $\pi_{1,T}$ at $p$ is given by the two points $(q,r)$ and $(r,q)$.
+This proves that $T_pX \cdot X=4p+q+r$ and so the fiber of $\pi_{1,T}$ at $p$ is given by the two points $(q,r)$ and $(r,q)$.